 Once upon a time, a nice woman named Susan walked into her doctor’s office looking for a solution to her terrible back pain.
 While there, she also asked the doctor about her anxiety, which was getting worse and worse.
 “You’ll have to see a psychiatrist for that,” he said.

 The story about Susan is true, by the way.
 It actually happened to one of my students before she came to learn from me.
-Oh, and the doctor couldn’t heal Susan’s back pain, nor was the psychiatrist able to cure her anxiety.
+The doctor couldn’t heal Susan’s back pain, nor was the psychiatrist able to cure her anxiety.
 That’s why she came to me.

 I’m happy to say that I helped her with both problems.
 Today, she is not only pain free, but she no longer suffers from anxiety.
 So how did I do it?